-- 1. For each section of the assessment you plan to investigate, assign 3-4 students per section and distribute copies of the assigned reading to each group member. - 2.
-Either in class or as a homework assignment, ask students to complete their reading assignment and either individually or in their group complete one or more rows of the graphic organizer provided on page 13 to summarize the climate and health impacts and vulnerable populations identified in their reading.
-Time permitting, you may also choose to ask students to read Chapter 9 of The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment to learn more about vulnerable populations and identify how they may be impacted by the climate change processes discussed in their assigned reading.
-This is an opportunity for your students to cultivate their literacy skills ask students to practice close reading and highlight and look up any words or concepts that are unfamiliar. - 3.
-Next, task students with completing one or more rows of their graphic organizer.
-In general, students seem to find it easier to identify a hazard first and then work backwards to identify the underlying environmental condition(s) that creates the hazard and then the ultimate climate driver(s) that is responsible for producing the environmental condition(s).
+- 1. For each chapter of the assessment you plan to investigate, assign 3-4 students per chapter and distribute copies of the assigned reading to each group member. - 2.
+Either in class or as a homework assignment, ask students to complete their reading assignment and either individually or in their group complete one or more rows of the graphic organizer provided on page 10 to summarize the climate and health impacts and vulnerable populations identified in their reading.
+Time permitting, you may also choose to ask students to read Chapter 9 to learn more about the vulnerable populations identified in their assigned reading.
+This is an opportunity for your students to cultivate their literacy skills ask students to practice close reading and highlight and look up any words or concepts that are unfamiliar.

+- 3. Next, task students with completing one or more rows of their graphic organizer.
+In general, students seem to find it easier to identify a hazard first and then work backwards to identify the underlying environmental condition(s) that creates the hazard and then the ultimate climate driver (s) that is responsible for producing the environmental condition(s).
 To complete a row, students list the specific health effects for each hazard identified and then list any vulnerable populations that are more susceptible to experiencing negative health outcomes in reaction to the hazard cited.
-In some cases, it may be difficult to differentiate the environmental condition(s) from the environmental hazard.
+In some cases it may be difficult to differentiate the environmental condition(s) from the environmental hazard.
 For example, increased temperature can be a change in climate, an environmental impact and an environmental hazard.
-Under heat-related morbidity and mortality high heat/temperatures is the hazard, but under cardiovascular disease and stroke, high temperature conditions contribute to an increase in other hazards, such as ozone and particulate matter.
-Students may need guidance in this area; the Answer Key may assist you with that quidance. - 4.
-Depending on your instructional goals, students could be tasked with conducting additional research on their assigned reading(s) to investigate this topic from a local or regional perspective. - 5.
+Under heat-related morbidity and mortality high heat/temperatures is the hazard, but under cardiovascular disease and stroke high temperature conditions contribute to an increase in other hazards such as ozone and particulate matter.
+Students may need guidance in this area; the Answer Key (see page 17) may assist you with that guidance. - 4.
+Depending on your instructional goals, students could be tasked with conducting additional research on their assigned chapter to investigate this topic from a local or regional perspective. - 5.
 Tell each group that during the next phase of the activity (explanation phase), they will present their visual models to the class (some groups may have more than one model to present).
 Each group should identify one student who will present the model(s) aloud to the class while the other students in the group contribute to the model by writing and/or placing their model components on the board/wall.